aaronmansfield5/Nebula-UI/README.md

 ### **Mobile and PC Compatibility**

 The library automatically detects the platform using `UserInputService`, and adjusts the UI layout accordingly.
 This ensures a seamless experience for both mobile and PC users, with optimized touch support for mobile devices.

+### **Next Steps**

+1. **Add More Components**: Continue to expand the library with additional UI elements such as buttons, dropdowns, and more advanced features like tabs or collapsible sections.

+2. **Mobile Optimization**: Ensure that all UI components work seamlessly across various mobile screen sizes, enhancing the user experience for mobile players.

+3. **Themes and Customization**: Implement additional customization options, allowing users to easily switch between predefined themes or create their own using custom colors and fonts.

+4. **Community Contribution**: Open the project for community contributions by providing a clear contributing guide and issue templates to help others collaborate on improving the library.

+5. **Documentation and Examples**: Expand on the existing documentation by adding detailed usage examples for each feature.
+This will help other developers implement the library more effectively.

+6. **Performance Optimization**: Optimize the library to ensure that it remains lightweight and fast, even in larger projects or games with complex UIs.

+7. **Executor-Specific Features**: Introduce features or optimizations that leverage the strengths of popular executors like Solara, Wave, and Synapse X to enhance functionality further.

 ### **Conclusion**